American Girl: Kit Mystery Challenge!: Gameplay

 Kit Mystery Challenge uses the same engine and third-person viewpoint as Julie Finds a Way.
-Like in the previous game, Kit's Mystery Challenge loosely follows the events of the Central Series, and in a similar vein to L.A.
-Noire and the Nancy Drew video games, it is presented as an interactive mystery, with five main mysteries and a sixth mission in the form of minigames consisting of riddles and puzzle challenges, though unlike Nancy Drew the game is played from a third-person perspective, with the DS's touch screen used to show gameplay; the top screen is used to display dialogue and other essential information.
+Like in the previous game, Kit's Mystery Challenge loosely follows the events of the Central Series, and in a similar vein to the Nancy Drew video games, it is presented as an interactive mystery, with five main mysteries and a sixth mission in the form of minigames consisting of riddles and puzzle challenges, though unlike Nancy Drew the game is played from a third-person perspective, with the DS's touch screen used to show gameplay; the top screen is used to display dialogue and other essential information.

 Only Kit's neighborhood can be explored in the first mystery.
 Solving the latter unlocks three more mysteries, allowing the player to visit different areas, such as a hobo village, downtown Cincinnati, and the local school.
 While solving mysteries, the player has to look for clues to be used as evidence, gather information from non-player characters, and analyze all the evidence and facts in order to solve it.

 Besides the main story, the player can also engage in a number of side missions, such as selling eggs to neighbors and other people around the city, or running errands for cash, which can be spent on various items, like buying food supplies or paying part of the house's mortgage.
 The player is also given access to a trunk with outfits where they can change Kit's appearance.